threeal/assertion-cmake/README.md

 This function performs an assertion on the given `<condition>`.
 If the assertion fails, it will output a formatted fatal error message with information about the context of the asserted condition.

-Internally, this function uses CMake's `if` function to check the given condition and throws a fatal error message if the condition resolves to false.
-Refer to the [CMake's `if` function documentation](https://cmake.org/cmake/help/latest/command/if.html) for more information about supported conditions for the assertion.
+Internally, this function uses CMake's [`if`](https://cmake.org/cmake/help/latest/command/if.html) function to check the given condition and throws a fatal error message if the condition resolves to false.
+Refer to CMake's `if` function documentation for more information about supported conditions for the assertion.

 #### Example